grm34/ZenMaxBuilder/README.md

     CC             = aarch64-linux-android-gcc

 ## Common warnings and errors

-- An error occurs while installing a dependency : disable `AUTO_DEPENDENCIES` in `user.cfg` and install them manually.

-- `OS not found, some dependencies may be required` : occurs while your package manager cannot be found, you have to intall the dependencies manually (an issue is welcome to add support).

 - `invalid kernel directory` : occurs while the `ARCH` option is not matching the selected kernel directory (or while `KERNEL_DIR` is not correctly set), edit `user.cfg` accordingly.